scsibug/nostr-rs-relay/docs/database-maintenance.md

 ## Clearing Hidden Events

-When events are deleted, either through deletion events, metadata or follower updates, or a replaceable event kind, the event is not actually removed from the database.
+When events are deleted, the event is not actually removed from the database.
 Instead, a flag `HIDDEN` is set to true for the event, which excludes it from search results.
-The original intent was to ensure that subsequent rebroadcasts of the event would be easily detected as having been deleted, and would not need to be stored again.
-In practice, this decision causes excessive growth of the `tags` table, since all the previous followers are retained for those `HIDDEN` events.
+High volume replacements from profile or other replaceable events are deleted, not hidden, in the current version of the relay.

-The `event` and especially the `tag` table can be significantly reduced in size by running these commands:
+In the current version, removing hidden events should not result in significant space savings, but it can still be used if there is no desire to hold on to events that can never be re-broadcast.

 ```console
 PRAGMA foreign_keys = ON;